Laura (Laura Pausini album)

-Laura is the second studio album by Italian singer Laura Pausini, released by CGD Records in 1994.
+Laura is the second studio album by Italian singer Laura Pausini, released by CGD Records on February 26, 1994.
 It has sold three million copies in the world.

 Track info

 The release of the album coincides with the participation of Laura Pausini in the Sanremo Festival 1994, where the singer made her debut in the category Giovani after winning the previous year as the Nuove proposte.

 At the stage, Pausini, a big favourite of the spectators, ranked third in the final ranking.

 The piece presented, Strani amori, was attacked by critics because it was judged too conservative and adolescent and some journalists in the industry saw it as a trivial piece.

-Within the disc is also included the second single extracted from the album, Gente.
+Within the disc is also included the second single extracted from the album Gente.
 Some tracks from the album were translated into Spanish and inserted on the version released in Spain and South America for the album Laura Pausini, released in 1994.
 The same tracks were released in Italian on the English version of the same album, released in 1995.

 The song Ragazze che, much like the entire album, is dedicated to Silvia Pausini, sister of the singer.